ellennickles/code-your-way-s23/README.md

 #### Participation
 This class is highly participatory, and there are many ways to demonstrate your engagement with the course material and with your peers: contribute to class discussions;
-ask and answer questions, especially to and from your peers;
+- ask and answer questions, especially to and from your peers;
-share your assignments and progress with the class;
+- share your assignments and progress with the class;
-participate in group exercises with curiosity and enthusiasm;
+- participate in group exercises with curiosity and enthusiasm;
-help your peers by sharing your knowledge and experience.
+- help your peers by sharing your knowledge and experience.

 #### Absences
 Attendance is mandatory.
-If you think you will be absent, please contact me as soon as possible.
+If you think you will be absent, please contact me before class unless circumstances make this truly impossible.
 Two unexcused absences are cause for failing the course.

 #### Lateness
 An unexcused lateness of 10 minutes or more is equivalent to 1/2 of an unexcused absence.